syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 {% endhighlight  %}

-You can execute the above code sample to render an empty Grid is rendered with specified column headers.
+You can execute the above code sample to render an empty grid is rendered with specified column headers.

 ![](Getting-Started_images/Getting-Started_img2.png)